JStateson/MilkywaySeparation/README.md

 Do exactly as instructed in the README.md here https://github.com/Milkyway-at-home/milkywayathome_client

-Befor step 3 do the folowing
+Before step 3 do the folowing

 sudo apt-get install opencl-headers